Interatherium: Classification

 Interatherium was described for the first time in 1887 by Florentino Ameghino, on the basis of fossil remains found in the province of Santa Cruz, Argentina, in strata dating to the lower Miocene.
 The type species is Interatherium rodens, which was named on the basis of a right maxilla that was first collected by Francisco P. Moreno in 1876-77.
 Several other species were described by Ameghino in 1894 (I. anguliferum, I. brevifrons, I. dentatum, I. interruptum, I. rodens, I. supernum, I. excavatus), many of which were then considered synonyms of I. rodens, though many of their holotypes have been lost.

 Interatherium is the eponymous genus of the Interatheriidae family, a family that includes numerous medium-sized species from the Miocene of South America; Interatherium was most closely related to another Interathere from Santa Cruz, Cochilius.

 Paleobiology

-Due to the short legs and the elongated body, some paleontologists believe that Interatherium may have been an animal that lived in hypogean dens, but the legs do not show particular adaptations in this sense.
-It was certainly a herbivorous animal that fed on leaves, grass and vegetation that grew at the ground level, perhaps close to bodies of water.
+Due to the short legs and the elongated body, some paleontologists believe that Interatherium may have been an animal that lived in underground dens, but the legs do not show particular adaptations to digging.
+A principal component analysis of the ulna of Interatherium robustum found no evidence of the species having specialisations for digging or climbing.

+Interatherum was certainly a herbivorous animal that fed on leaves, grass and vegetation that grew at the ground level, perhaps close to bodies of water.
+On the basis of its anatomical similarities to modern grazers, including a big paraoccipital process, a wide muzzle, a deep and very wide mandibular angle, and a relatively high hypsodonty index (3.33), Interatherium is considered to have been a grazer.